 3) Individual/family/couple cover

 This category may also seem simple, but it may not always be.
-If you happen to be travelling in a group/couple and one of you needs specialist insurance, it may still be cheaper for you to secure individual cover.
+If you happen to be travelling in a group/couple and one of you needs specialist insurance, it may still be cheaper for you to secure an individual policy for protection.

 Probably the most important question as it pertains to this topic.
-If I get travel insurance, what am I actually protected against?
+If I take travel insurance, what will I actually be protected against?
 Well the answer depends of course upon which provider you go with, but also which cover you need.

 - Medical expenses and cover; to protect you if you get hurt or fall ill abroad, or if you have to be brought home in emergency situations.
 Good cover will give you a figure of £1 million or more.